Skip to main content

 Animation Basics

-Using CSS animations, you can make elements on the screen move and change, adding a bit of liveliness to the page.
+By utilizing CSS animations, you can make elements on the screen move and transform, adding a more dynamic feel to your page.

 @keyframes bounce {